این کوزه چو من عاشق زاری بوده است

 And merry-make: and the cold Lip I kiss'd,

-How many Kisses might it take
+How many Kisses might it take—and give!

 FitzGerald, stanza XXXV, 1st ed